advance100/doc_webpack/internal-webpack-plugins.md

 `sourceMapFilename` the filename template of the SourceMap. `[hash]`, `[name]`, `[id]`, `[file]` and `[filebase]` are replaced.
 If this argument is missing, the SourceMap will be inlined as DataUrl.

+### `NoHotModuleReplacementPlugin()`

+Defines `module.hot` as `false` to remove hot module replacement code.

+### `HotModuleReplacementPlugin(options)`

+Add support for hot module replacement.
+Decorates the templates to add runtime code.
+Adds `module.hot` API.

+`options.hotUpdateChunkFilename` The filename for hot update chunks

+`options.hotUpdateMainFilename` The filename for the hot update manifest

+`options.hotUpdateFunction` JSON function name for the hot update

 ## source

 Plugins affecting the source code of modules.